neondatabase/website/content/docs/guides/read-replica-prisma.md

 ## Prerequisites

 - An application that uses Prisma with a Neon database.
-- A [Neon Pro Plan](/docs/introduction/pro-plan) account.
-Read replicas are a Neon Pro Plan feature.
+- A paid plan account.
+Read replicas are a paid plan feature.

 ## Create a read replica